wilddeer/stickyfill/README.md

 ### `Stickyfill.add(nodeList)`

-_nodeList_ – [NodeList](https://developer.mozilla.org/en/docs/Web/API/NodeList), jQuery collection or any other iterable list of HTML elements.
+Accepts a [NodeList](https://developer.mozilla.org/en/docs/Web/API/NodeList), jQuery collection or any other iterable list of HTML elements.
 Adds elements from the list as stickies.
-Returns an array of created stickies.
+Returns an array of created [Sticky](#Stickyfill.Sticky) instances.

 ### `Stickyfill.addOne(node)`

-_node_ – HTML element.

 Adds and element as a sticky.
 Returns an instance of `Stickyfill.Sticky`.

 ### `Stickyfill.remove(nodeList)`

-Remove stickies.
+Accepts a [NodeList](https://developer.mozilla.org/en/docs/Web/API/NodeList), jQuery collection or any other iterable list of HTML elements.
+Removes stickies bound to the elements from the list.

-### `Stickyfill.removeOne(nodeList)`
+### `Stickyfill.removeOne(node)`

-Removes a sticky.
+Removes a sticky bound to the HTML element.

 ### `Stickyfill.removeAll()`